-(noun) A type of bird that thrives when airborne, accomplishing many essential activities in the air and spending much of its life in flight.
-While all birds, with the exception of flightless species, rely on their wings a great deal, aerial birds are flight specialists and have adapted their behavior to do many unique things while remaining in flight, such as…
+A truly aerial bird is a type of bird that thrives when airborne, accomplishing many essential activities in the air and spending much of its life in flight.
+While all birds, except for flightless species, rely on their wings a great deal, aerial birds are flight specialists and have adapted their behavior to do many activities while remaining in flight.
+They also have a variety of other physical and behavioral adaptations that support a life lived primarily in the air.

 - Feeding: Aerial birds catch prey in flight, often swallowing it whole without landing to consume their meal, though their flight path may be disrupted briefly as they feed.

-- Drinking: While some aerial species do not drink regularly, instead deriving moisture from their prey, others will dip their bills into a water surface while in flight to get a drink.
+- Drinking: While some aerial species do not drink regularly, instead, they derive moisture from their prey, others will dip their bills into a water surface while in flight to get a drink.

 - Bathing: These birds often bathe by skimming the surface of the water to wet their plumage and may shake or jostle their feathers in flight to dislodge excess water.